CompewterTutor/BiblioPixel/doc/overview/How-to-write-a-Project.md

       typename: .tests.StripChannelTest
 ```

-On the other hand, the `sequence` animation requires a field `animations`,
+On the other hand, the `sequence` Animation requires a Field `animations`,
-a list of animations that are played in sequence.
+a list of Animations that are played in sequence.
 It also has an optional
-field `length` which sets the length of each subsequence.
+Field `length` which sets the length of each subsequence.

-**Example 5**:  This animation runs four animations, each for two seconds, in a
+**Example 5**:  This Animation runs four Animations, each for two seconds, in a
   loop, and displays the result on a 32x32 pixel display.

 ```